Wouldn’t it be great if you could just add content to your site, and the following happened … all from your post URL:

 - domain.com/tag_base/tag_name

-For example, changing your category base to “topics” will make your category links display as ‘http://domain.com/topics/category_name/’.
+For example, changing your category base to “recipes” would display your category links as ‘http://domain.com/recipes/uncategorized/’.

-If you leave the fields blank the defaults will be used.
+If you leave these fields blank WordPress uses the default settings.

 Permalinks – Useful Tips